Q. Describe the most common types of jobs you do for your clients.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. Life coaches are like attorneys: each one has a specialty.
 Know the specialty of your life coach.
-My specialty is the existential aspects of careers - how work impacts one's life and subjective well-being.
+My specialty is the existential aspects of careers.
+My focus and studies take place at the corner where life and careers intersect.
+I'm concerned, and trained, to offer solutions to the problems that arise in that realm, and in the process of establishing, developing, and advancing one's career.
 Every life coach should have an area of emphasis and expertise.

 Q. What questions should a consumer ask to hire the right service professional?